 Ch/APh 2.
 Introduction to Energy Sciences.
 9 units (4-0-5); third term.
 Prerequisites: Ch 1 ab, Ph 1 ab, Ma 1 ab.
 Energy production and transduction in biological, chemical, and nuclear reactions.
 Bioenergetics: energy sources and storage; components of biological energy flows and biological energy transduction pathways.
 Chemistry of energy production and utilization: fossil fuel utilization and energy conversion pathways; artificial photosynthesis, solar cells, and reactor principles of nuclear energy production: nuclear energy decay processes, fission and fusion reactions, and reactor principles.
 Not offered on a pass/fail basis.
 Instructors: Lewis, Bellan.
 Satisfies the menu requirement of the Caltech core curriculum.
+Not offered 2007-08.

 Ch 3 a.
 Fundamental Techniques of Experimental Chemistry.

 6 units (0-5-1); first, second, third terms.
 Introduces the basic principles and techniques of synthesis and analysis and develops the laboratory skills and precision that are fundamental to experimental chemistry.
 Freshmen who have gained advanced placement into Ch 41 or Ch 21, or who are enrolled in Ch 10, are encouraged to take Ch 3 a in the fall term.
 Graded pass/fail.
 Instructor: Staff.

 Ch 3 b.
 Experimental Procedures of Synthetic Chemistry.
 8 units (1-6-1); first, third terms.
-Prerequisites: Ch 1 ab and Ch 3 a.
+Prerequisites: Ch 1 a, Ch 1 b, and Ch 3 a.
 Instruction in fundamental synthesis, separation, and characterization procedures used in chemical research.
-Enrollment in the spring term is limited, with priority given to chemical engineering majors.
 Instructor: Staff.